 Enter Caylor’s new company For Days, a clothing company that aims to produce absolutely zero waste, through a simple circular system.

-Here’s how it works: Through a membership model, you can choose a plan to get three, six or 10 new shirts for $12, $24 or $36 a month, respectively.
+Here’s how it works: Through a membership model, you can choose a plan to get one, three, six or 10 new shirts for $38, $108, $210 or $340 a year, respectively.
 Then, you wear the shirts as often as you’d like, and once one of them feels worn out to you — maybe it’s stained or stretched out — you let them know.
-They then send you a new shirt, and in the recyclable bag they sent you that new shirt in, you send that old shirt back (there’s unlimited exchanges), with free shipping.
+For an $8 refresh fee, they then send you a new shirt, and in the recyclable bag they sent you that new shirt in, you send that old shirt back, with free shipping.

 Once that old shirt is back at For Days, it’s sliced into strips, the cotton is cleaned and broken down into a pulp, virgin cotton is added to the upcycled cotton to create a new yarn and a new shirt can be created.
 No waste, and little effort on your part, too.